Chidu3366/CTJGP_ckad/LAB 1 - kubeadm cluster.md

 ```
 kubeadm join --token <your_token> --discovery-token-ca-cert- hash <your_discovery_token>
 ```
-**Note(optional)
+**Note
-If you want to list and generate tokens again to join worker nodes, then follow the below steps.
+If you want to list and generate tokens again to join worker nodes, then follow the below steps(optional)
 ```
 kubeadm token list
 kubeadm token create  --print-join-command